bikegirl/cosc2325.notes/lectures/appendix/Git/quick-introduction-to-git.rst

 that.

 We will be using Git_ to manage the code you write for my classes.
-This tool, written by the creator of Linux, `Linus Torvalds
-<http://en.wikipedia.org/wiki/Linus_Torvalds>`_, is arguably the most popular
-:term:`SCCS` tool around today.
+This tool, written by the creator of Linux, `Linus Torvalds`_, is arguably the most popular :term:`SCCS` tool around today.
 I have asked the lab techs to install it in the classroom systems, and it should be available by the time we start working on real lab work.
 Git_ is available on every platform, so you should be able to